Amayomiee/Data-Projects/Project5-Folder/README.md

    - Determined the top 5 performing content categories.
    - Provided additional insights such as the number of unique categories, reactions to the most popular category, and the month with the most posts.

 The project ended in a spreadsheet containing a cleaned dataset and the top 5 content categories, along with simple visual insights for presentation to client.
-This project shows my data cleaning skills, understanding of Excel functions (VLOOKUP, SUMIF and COUNTIFS), and ability to derive useful insights from complex datasets to drive decision-making.
+This project shows my understanding of data cleaning, Excel functions (VLOOKUP, SUMIF and COUNTIFS), and an ability to derive useful insights from complex datasets to drive decision-making.

-The file "Final reactions Table" contains [project folder](link_to_project_folder) more details.
+The spreadsheet [Final Reactions Table.csv](Project5-Folder/Final%20Reactions%20Table.csv) contains more details of this project.